 7. How does karma influence destiny and spirituality?

-Karma sets the starting framework of life (family, patterns, early experiences), but it does not decide everything.
+Karma outlines the starting framework of life (family, patterns, early experiences), but it does not decide everything.
 We have free will and can transform the direction of destiny through conscious choices and spiritual growth.

 ✍️ About the author: